 - Sign the agreement and start volunteering!

-4. Required follow-up: Every 6 months (typically January and July) we will ask you to submit your volunteer work hours to us.
-In January, we will also reach out to discuss and renew your agreement.
+4. Required follow-up: Every 6 months (typically January and July) we ask that you kindly submit your volunteer work hours to us using our simple online Parks Volunteer Hours Reporting form.
+In January of each new year, we will also reach out to discuss and renew your Park Steward Agreement.

 If you have any questions or concerns about your work sites, please reach out to us any time.
 We are here to help!